Languages of the Caribbean: Change and policy

 Throughout the long multilingual history of the Caribbean continent, Caribbean languages have been subject to phenomena like language contact, language expansion, language shift, and language death.
-Two examples are the Spanish expansion, in which Spanish-speaking peoples expanded over most of central Caribbean, thereby displacing Arawak speaking peoples in much of the Caribbean, and the Creole expansion, in which Creole-speaking peoples expanded over several of islands.
+Two examples are the Spanish expansion, in which Spanish-speaking peoples expanded over most of central Caribbean, thereby displacing Arawakan-speaking peoples in much of the Caribbean, and the Creole expansion, in which Creole-speaking peoples expanded over several of islands.
 Another example is the English expansion in the 17th century, which led to the extension of English to much of the north and the east Caribbean.

 Trade languages are another age-old phenomenon in the Caribbean linguistic landscape.
 Cultural and linguistic innovations that spread along trade routes, and languages of peoples dominant in trade, developed into languages of wider communication (linguae francae).
 Of particular importance in this respect are French (in the central and east Caribbean) and Dutch (in the south and the east Caribbean).

 After gaining independence, many Caribbean countries, in the search for national unity, selected one language (generally the former colonial language) to be used in government and education.
 In recent years, Caribbean countries have become increasingly convinced of the importance of linguistic diversity.
 Language policies that are being developed nowadays are mostly aimed at multilingualism.

 Demographics

 Of the 38 million West Indians (as of 2001), about 62% speak Spanish (a west Caribbean lingua franca).
 About 25% speak French, about 15% speak English, and 5% speak Dutch.
 Spanish and English are important second languages: 24 million and 9 million speak them as second languages.

-The following is a list of major Caribbean languages (by total number of speakers)^{[needs updating]}:
+The following is a list of major Caribbean languages (by total number of speakers):